dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * Presence of comprehensive unit testing to ensure that the appropriate range of possible string inputs are checked.
 * The use of `@pytest.mark.parametrize` for at least one unit test.
-* Appropriate naming and syntax for unit tests and testing files.
+* Appropriate naming and syntax for unit tests and testing modules.
 * Implementation of GitHub Actions / CI Testing.
 * Appropriate use of virtual environments.
 * Code (functions and tests) meet PEP-8 style guidelines.